aristide1997/CKA-Scenarios/kubernetes_control_plane_fix_scenario/step2/text.md

 The etcd cluster is in an unhealthy state due to a configuration issue.
 Diagnose and fix the issue to restore etcd cluster health.

-Note: it might take a while for functionality to be restored once the issue is fixed.
+Note: it might take a few moments for functionality to be restored once the issue is fixed.

 <details>
 <summary>Tips</summary>